sdsc-complecs/data-transfer/README.md

 *Command:*
 ```
-Hold down the Ctrl key, then press C key on your keyboard while continuing to hold down Ctrl
+Hold down the Ctrl key on your keyboard, then press C key while continuing to hold down Ctrl
 ```

 *Output:*